dbwetzel/COMP125-Visual-Information-Processing/labs/lab_1.md

     ellipse()
     triangle()
 ```
+Each P5 shape function has slightly differnt requirements.
+If you are confused, you can always check the <a href="https://p5js.org/reference/" target="_blank">P5 reference</a> for examples and detailed explanations.

 **1 - 3 points:** Apply color, line weighting, and advanced shape techniques with at least three of the following:
 ``` javascript
     fill()